General Virtual Fair Questions

 Q: Is there a maximum number of sessions we can host?

 Yes.
-Starting in Spring 2021, there is a limit to how many live Zoom sessions you may offer.
+There is a limit to how many live Zoom sessions you may offer.
 For Signature Fairs, you may offer six sessions of up to 60 minutes each.

 Q: Should we use a password?